Kernel Mean Embedding of Distributions: A Review and Beyond

 The covariance operator serves as a basic building block in classical kernel-based methods such as kernel PCA \citep{Scholkopf98:KPCA,Zwald04:KPCA}, kernel Fisher discriminant, kernel CCA \citep{Fukumizu07:KCCA}, and kernel ICA \citep{Bach03:KICA}.
 More recent applications of the covariance operator include independence and conditional independence measures \citep{Gretton05:KIND,Zhang08:Dependence,Zhang2011,Doran2014}.
 See \S\ref{sec:dependency} and \S\ref{sec:cond-dependency} for more details.

-Lastly, it is instructive to point out the connection between covariance operator $\covx$ and integral operator $\mathcal{T}_k$ defined in Theorem \ref{thm:mercer}.
-Since $\mathcal{T}_k^{1/2}$ is an isometry from $L_2(\inspace)$ to $\hbspace$, one may define $\covx$ directly on $L_2(\inspace)$ which happens to coincide with the operator $\mathcal{T}_k$.
+Lastly, it is instructive to point out the connection between covariance operator $\covx$ and integral operator $\mathcal{T}_k$ defined in Theorem \ref{thm:mercer} w.r.t.~the measure $\pp{P}_X$.
+Since $\mathcal{T}_k^{1/2}$ is an isometry from $L_2(\inspace,\pp{P}_X)$ to $\hbspace$, one may define $\covx$ directly on $L_2(\inspace,\pp{P}_X)$ which happens to coincide with the operator $\mathcal{T}_k$.
 Hence, they have the same eigenvalues \citep{Hein04:Kernel,Rosasco10:Integral}.
 A detailed exposition on this connection is also given in Section 2.1 of \citet{Bach15:Quadrature}.